Human Trafficking

 It is also against the law to ask someone to engage in prostitution if you have reasonable grounds for believing they have been trafficked into the State.

-The Anti human trafficking team of the HSE was set up in early 2010.
+The Anti human trafficking team of the HSE was set up in early 2010 and provides care planning and support to identified victims of human trafficking for all forms of exploitation

-The team operates from the Women’s Health Service in Dublin 8.
+The team is co-located with Women’s Health Service in Dublin 8.
 This is a sexual health and outreach support service for:

 • victims of trafficking for sexual exploitation.